JonathanBallard/Coding_Dojo_Projects_Vae_Vivorum/readme.md

 - Fix mouse movement top of screen
 - Look at better hitboxes
 - Make all ships smaller (??)
 - Create .py script to add a bunch of entries to the database
 - Reduce the height of the screen
-- Ensure it works on all screen sizes
 - Resize player ship for dashboard/index
 - Game world larger than viewport so enemies can spawn little bit at a time not all at once
-- Shields should stop recharging when you take damage
 - Performance loss around 100 kills
 - Fix line formation Spawning
 - Missiles hitbox too small
 - Change Background Image Randomly (??)
-- Ensure all instances of the word 'dashboard' are replaced with 'Space Dock' and all use correct anchor image
 - Icons for future abilities: bolt, bomb, biohazard, burn, chess-rook, cog, cogs, coins, crosshairs, fighter-jet, fire, fire-alt, flask, bullseye
 - Add in 2 more enemy weapon types
+- extend for classes
+- decrease number of projectiles
+- canvas??
+- play with chrome debugger
+- trim audio file length
+- play with game speed
+- play w/ removing sound for optimization, limit num of active voices
+- Implement Story
+- Change endGame() to be called in GameLoop(), and logic checking for victory/loss conditions
+- Find out what's causing .00000000000001 damage
+- Shields recharging way too high **DONE**
+- Shields should stop recharging when you take damage **DONE**
+- Shields no longer recharging **DONE**
+- Overview problems **DONE**
+- Score not showing up properly on overview **DONE**
+- Game Still Crashing **DONE I THINK**
+- Ensure it works on all screen sizes **DONE - DESKTOP SCREEN SIZES**
+- Shouldnt be able to keep firing while reloading chaingun **DONE**
+- cleanup projectiles outside of viewport **DONE**
+- Ensure all instances of the word 'dashboard' are replaced with 'Space Dock' and all use correct anchor image **DONE**
+- torpedo/chaingunROund impact crashes game **DONE**
+- Must test ALL modifier variables in classes.js (such as this.damage = 25 * enemyDamageMultiplier)
-- Enemies spawn in more random edges
+- Enemies spawn in more random edges **DONE**
-- Lock Passives Based on Level (??)
+- Lock Passives Based on Level (??) **CANCELLED**
-- Shouldnt be able to keep firing while reloading chaingun
-- Score not showing up properly on overview
-- Shields recharging unevenly
 - Implement player levels **DONE**
 - Implement passive abilities **DONE**
 - Create overview.html **DONE**